Viewing this page on your device?

 As parents, we need to beware of forcing our kids to conform to what "society" expects of them, in order to save our own pride.

 I know from experience it is socially awkward and sometimes downright embarrassing to have kids who don't eat what other kids eat.
-I had to learn to swallow my own pride - their struggles are NOT a reflection of my abilities as a mother!

-It also helped to have a standard explanation of SPD that I could use, and to rejoice in what my kids COULD do well.
+I also learnt to rejoice in what my kids COULD do well.
 So what if they are nibbling on bread, while the others are eating sausage and mash?
 It was more important to me that they were kind and considerate in their playtime with others.

 Don't make mealtime another battleground that they have to face - for their sanity and yours.

-There have been many more since then, and I confess each new food accepted received a little celebration!
 They may be small victories, but they are significant when you are dealing with picky eaters in your family!

 If this page was helpful, please share it with your friends!